 The Board has established a Remuneration Committee to assist it in establishing a suitable remuneration framework for the Company.
-Responsibilities of the Remuneration Committee are to review and make recommendations to the Board on the following issues:
+Responsibilities of the Remuneration Committee include reviewing and making recommendations to the Board on the following issues:

-- The structure of the total remuneration package (TRP) including base salary, other benefits, Short Term Incentive (STI) and share-based long term incentive for the CEO; - The mechanism to be used to review and benchmark the competitiveness of this TRP; - Changes in the amounts of different components of the TRP following annual performance review of the CEO; - Review and consideration of the structure of incentive plans operating within the Company from time to time - The Key Performance Indicators (KPIs) to be set for the CEO for each financial year; - Review of performance against these KPIs at the end of each financial year, and recommendation on the amount of STI to be paid to the CEO - Decision on whether the Long Term Incentive (LTI) Plan will be offered for any year; the number of performance rights to be awarded to the CEO and specified Executives under this plan when offered; and setting of associated performance indicators for future assessment; - Determination of the number of performance rights vesting at the end of each assessment period of the LTI Plan, based on financial performance and other strategic indicators previously established; and - The remuneration and any other benefits of the Non-Executive Directors.
+- The structure of the total remuneration package (TRP) including base salary, other benefits, Short Term Incentive (STI) and share-based long term incentive for the CEO; - The mechanism to be used to review and benchmark the competitiveness of this TRP; - Changes in the amounts of different components of the TRP following annual performance review of the CEO; - Review and consideration of the structure of incentive plans operating within the Company from time to time - The Key Performance Indicators (KPIs) to be set for the CEO for each financial year: - Review of performance against these KPIs at the end of each financial year, and recommendation on the amount of STI to be paid to the CEO - Decision on whether the Long-Term Incentive (LTI) Plan will be offered for any year; the number of performance rights to be awarded to the CEO and specified Executives under this plan when offered; and setting of associated performance indicators for future assessment; - Determination of the number of performance rights vesting at the end of each assessment period of the LTI Plan, based on financial performance and other strategic indicators previously established; and - The remuneration and any other benefits of the Non-Executive Directors.

-The Remuneration Committee consists of four independent Non-Executive directors, Dr Merilyn Sleigh (Chair), Cheryl Hayman, Ian Glasson and Graeme Billings.
-The Company Secretary may act as secretary of the Remuneration Committee.
+The Remuneration Committee consists of four independent Non-Executive directors, Mr Ian Glasson (Chair), Ms Toni Brendish, Dr Simon Green and Mr Graeme Billings.
+The Company Secretary or head of Human Resources may act as secretary of the Remuneration Committee.

 The Board Chairperson and any other Non-Executive Directors may attend committee meetings in an ex officio capacity.
 Executives including the CEO, and any advisors retained by the Committee may attend by invitation.
-More information on Remuneration Committee meetings held during the year and Directors' attendance at these meetings can be found on page 13 of this report.
+More information on Remuneration Committee meetings held during the year and Directors' attendance at these meetings can be found on page 14 of this report.

-The Board is responsible for reviewing and resolving on recommendations from the Remuneration Committee.
-In addition it:
+The Board is responsible for reviewing and resolving on recommendations from the Remuneration Committee, including :

-- Considers matters relating to remuneration of Executives reporting to the CEO; - Approves the establishment of or amendment to employee share, performance rights and any other deferred incentive plan; - Considers matters related to Executive succession planning; and
+- Considering matters relating to remuneration of Executives reporting to the CEO; - Approving the establishment of or amendment to employee share, performance rights and any other deferred incentive plan; and - Considering matters related to Executive succession planning.